 It’s no secret: we’re obsessed with the new Barbie film.
 Greta Gerwig’s new film featuring Margot Robbie has infiltrated our summers, our outfits and, lately, our homes.
 Transporting us back to a nostalgic 90s aesthetic, everyone’s talking about Barbiecore interiors, the latest in microtrends mostly perpetuated by TikTok and social media.
-Fittingly, it’s the Barbie Dream House’s 60th anniversary, too!
-So, how can we style our homes like the Barbie Dream House, achieve that 90s look – and how can we do so without opting into a passing trend?
+Fittingly, this year is the Barbie Dream House’s 60th anniversary, too!
+So, how can we style our homes like the Barbie Dream House, achieve that 90s look – and how can we do so in a planet-conscious way?

 What Are Barbiecore Interiors?

-With the 60th anniversary of the Barbie Dream House, we look to the oh-so-timeless 1983 Town House for inspiration.
-Surprisingly, it’s not just pinks – Barbie’s home is cohesive, using whites, greens, pale blues and pinks to draw together her rooms.
-Walls are fairly neutral to allow the furniture to speak, and furniture uses timeless materials (we love the wicker chairs!).
-Barbie’s Dream House is brimming with personality and feminine charm, not quite leaning into maximalism but certainly not minimalist.
+If you’re seeking further inspiration, look towards the classic Barbie Dream House, which celebrates its 60th anniversary this year (it first launched as Barbie’s 1983 Town House).
+Surprisingly, it’s not just pinks – Barbie’s home is cohesive, using shades of white, green, pale blue and pink to draw together the rooms.
+Walls are fairly neutral to allow furniture to speak, and pieces are made from timeless materials (think wicker, wood and metal – despite being a life in plastic).
+Barbie’s Dream House is brimming with personality and feminine charm, and it’s not for fans of minimalism.

-For creating the look at home, it’s ultimately about playing with colour and taking some risks – no piece is particularly neutral in the Dream House.
-Obviously, pink is a colour splashed throughout.
+For creating the look at home, it’s ultimately about playing with colour and taking some risks – no piece is neutral in the Dream House.
+And, obviously, pink is a colour to be splashed throughout.

-But what about the sustainability of this?
-It’s no secret that microtrends are not ideal for the environment, and encourages throwaway culture (and in 2019, one third of adults reported throwing away furniture that was still in good condition).
+Caution: there’s obvious danger in playing into micro-trends for our homes (and wardrobes).
+It’s not secret that these passing fads encourage throwaway culture (and in 2019, one third of adults reported throwing away furniture that was still in good condition).

 ‘It’s not just powerful colours,’ says Helen.
 ‘Pale blushes and playful pinks can be used for a softer take on the trend.
 You can also introduce floral motifs and girly details – our Loveston pillowcase set, for example, uses a small-scale ditsy print in a delightful colour palette, and finishes with pretty tie details for that feminine touch.’